 Of course, reaping the benefits of universal digital coupons requires retailers to be ready to accept them.
 Retailers can reach out to The Coupon Bureau, the non-profit data exchange that offers connectivity to a centralized database of universal digital coupon offers, for more information.

 As important as loyalty-based channels may be, a true omnichannel strategy also means engaging with shoppers beyond the loyalty program.
-For more about the omnichannel savings opportunities that people are wanting, check out our latest snapshot of coupon distribution and redemption activity from the first half of 2021.
+Check out our universal digital coupons resources to learn more about the format.

 1 Projections based on measurements and proprietary modeling of market activity by Vericast’s NCH Coupon Solutions